d-bl/MAE-gf/docs/counting-new.md

 ## Results

 A complete list of stitch words of the specified length can be downloaded as a .txt file by clicking on "results" in the corresponding row of the table below.
-Words with two consequtive c's are written in lower case.
+In these files, words with two consequtive C's are written in lower case.
 The first row of the file shows counts for the number of words.
 The words are grouped by their symmetry: first the words that are their own horizontally and vertically mirrored word, then the words that are their own vertical mirror, etc.

 Please note: only one orientation of each word is listed.
 See [how to make mirrored words](#how-to-make-mirrored-words) to create the other orientations.
 Please note: the following list consists of words starting and ending with "C".
 In practice, any number of twists can be applied to the left pair or right pair travelling between two stitches.

 <table class="cctt">
-  <tr><th>wordlength</th>
+  <tr><th>word length</th>
     <th>count</th>
     <th>subset without "CC"</th>
     <th>symmetric words (b=d=p=q)</th>